kaushikshivam-stack/invention-bootstrap-website/README.md

-# Invention – Bootstrap Website
+# Invention | Greatest Scientific Discoveries – Bootstrap Website

 A beginner-friendly Bootstrap 5 project that showcases great scientific inventions with a clean UI, responsive layout, and dark theme.